 How to Schedule

-This tour will be typically be offered on Saturdays and Sundays at 1:30 PM, but you can check the links below for current availability.
+This tour will be typically be offered on Mondays, Fridays, Thursdays, Saturdays and Sundays at 1:30 PM, but you can check the links below for current availability.
 All tour reservations must be made online and prepaid in advance.
 Please note that you should plan in advance, since these tours are very popular and will fill up quickly.
-Tour reservations will be released a month at a time with dates posted 6-8 weeks in advance.
+Tour reservations will be released a month at a time with dates posted two months in advance.

 To see availability and schedule your visit, please click your desired date range below.
 We cannot offer a waitlist for tour dates that are sold out, but you are welcome to check back on this page to see if we are able to open up more spots in the future.